• Skip to main content

 economist

 Éva Gerőházi (MsC in Economics) joint MRI in 1997 and since then she has gained rich experience in diverse fields of urban development.
 She started her carrier as the project manager of the residential building renovation programme of USAID.
 Since then she continued on dealing with the energy efficient renovation of residential buildings from time to time broadening the scope to Central and Eastern Europe and focusing on also the issues of energy poverty.
 She elaborated urban development plans for various Hungarian municipalities and also dealt with the special problems of deprived neighbourhoods.
 Eva has participated in different research programmes financed by the European Union in the fields of renovation of big housing estates, fostering the community self-organised construction and renovation of the housing stock and the green infrastructure governance in European cities.
-Eva is currently the coordinator of the European Union H2020 UPLIFT project.
+Eva was the coordinator of the European Union H2020 UPLIFT project which focused on social inequalities among young people.
+Currently the major research areas of Eva are centered on the issue of energy efficient renovation of the residential building stock.

 gerohazi [at] mri [.] hu